binh04032003/adversarial-recurrent-ids/README.md

 Proceed analogously for ```flows15.pickle```.

 If you want to produce the preprocessed files yourself:
-* Follow the information on how to reproduce the preprocessed datasets in the [Datasets-preprocessing](https://github.com/CN-TU/Datasets-preprocessing) repository.
+* Follow the information on how to reproduce the preprocessed datasets in the [Datasets-preprocessing](https://github.com/CN-TU/Datasets-preprocessing) repository to generate labeled data for the `packet` feature vector.
 * Run the ```parse.py``` script on the resulting ```.csv``` file to get the final ```.pickle``` file.

 # Usage examples